Bob James (musician): Selected songs that use James’s music

 "Nautilus" was sampled by Eric B. & Rakim in "Let the Rhythm Hit 'em", Run-D.M.C.'s "Beats to the Rhyme", Ghostface Killah's "Daytona 500", DJ Jazzy Jeff's "Jazzie's Groove", Jeru the Damaja's "My Mind Spray", Freddie Gibbs's "Extradite", and "Farandole (L'Arlesienne Suite No. 2)".
 It appears on the Funcrusher Plus LP from Company Flow and Nangdo's "Nikes".
 The bassline from "Nautilus" appears in "Children's Story" by Slick Rick.

 "Take Me to the Mardi Gras" incorporates in its first four measures a bell-and-drum pattern that is one of hip hop's basic break beats.
-It has been sampled by Crash Crew's "Breaking Bells (Take Me to the Mardi Gras)", Run-D.M.C.'s "Peter Piper", the Beastie Boys' "Hold it Now, Hit it", Missy Elliott's "Work It", will.i.am's "I Got it from My Mama", "This Is Me (Urban Remix)" by Dream, "I Want You" by Common, and "Take It Back" by Wu-Tang Clan.
+It was sampled by Crash Crew's "Breaking Bells (Take Me to the Mardi Gras)", Run-D.M.C.'s "Peter Piper", the Beastie Boys' "Hold it Now, Hit it", Missy Elliott's "Work It", will.i.am's "I Got it from My Mama", "This Is Me (Urban Remix)" by Dream, "I Want You" by Common, and "Take It Back" by Wu-Tang Clan.

 "Westchester Lady" was sampled by DJ Jazzy Jeff & the Fresh Prince in "Here We Go Again", as well as by DJ T-Rock and Squashy Nice in their song "Evolution".

-James's 1981 song "Sign of the Times" was sampled by De La Soul in their 1991 single "Keepin' the Faith" from the album De La Soul is Dead and Warren G and Nate Dogg in their 1994 single "Regulate".
+James's 1981 song "Sign of the Times" was sampled by De La Soul in its 1991 single "Keepin' the Faith" from the album De La Soul is Dead and Warren G and Nate Dogg as par of their 1994 single "Regulate".

-His 1980 song "Snowbird Fantasy" was sampled by French house musician and Le Knight Club member Eric Chedeville, also Known as "Rico the Wizard", in his 2009 single "Spell of Love", which was remixed later by DJ Sneak.
+His 1980 song "Snowbird Fantasy" was sampled by French house musician and Le Knight Club member Eric Chedeville, also Known as Rico the Wizard, as part of his 2009 single "Spell of Love", which was remixed later by DJ Sneak.

-The track "Tappan Zee", named after the bridge over a wide section of the Hudson River that James regularly crossed on his way to the studio, was sampled in Arrested Development's "People Everyday (Metamorphis Remix)".
+The track "Tappan Zee", named after the bridge over a wide section of the Hudson River that James regularly crossed on his way to the studio, was sampled as part of Arrested Development's "People Everyday (Metamorphis Remix)".

-Digable Planets song Jettin contains a sample from "Blue Lick" by Bob James.
+Digable Planets song “Jettin’” contains a sample from the song "Blue Lick".

-In the past, James has stated that he had "a lot of respect" for the creative process of hip hop production, only being unhappy when his music was plagiarized or illegally sampled.
+In the past, James has stated that he had "a lot of respect" for the creative process of hip hop production and recognizes the use of samples to create something new, and was only unhappy when his music was plagiarized or illegally sampled.
 James has begun to sample his own music, as shown on the composition "Submarine".
 He has also been collaborating in recent years with DJ Jazzy Jeff, Ghostface Killah, 9th Wonder, and Slick Rick.